TheDeanLab/navigate/docs/source/implementations/implementations.rst

 from Sutter Instruments.
 The microscope is equipped with 2x NA 0.7 multi-immersion objectives from Applied Scientific Instrumentation.
 Sample positioning is handled by a Sutter Instruments 3D motorized stage, which supports the tiling of large volumes.
-Z-stacks are acquired with a 200-micron piezo-jena stage.
+Z-stacks are acquired with a 200-micron Piezosystem Jena stage.

 **Relevant Publications**: